muenchhausen/docker-squidguard/README.md

 ```
 You can put your custom wpad.dat file to your mapped config folder.

-The stabdard message for a blocked page is
+The standard message for a blocked page is
 ```
 This URL was blocked by your docker-squidguard!
 ```
 You can modify this, if you place your custom block.html file to your mapped config folder.

 ### recommended documentation